thedavidmeister/radiant-brook/README.md

 Also, for snapshots to work, you will need a free [Keen.IO](https://keen.io/) subscription.

+Thanks to the `HTTP_POXY` [security vulnerability in PHP](https://httpoxy.org/), it is not recommended to use versions of PHP lower than:

+- 5.5.38
+- 5.6.24
+- 7.0.9

 ## Why don't you write it in X?

 Maybe, someday.
 I mean, it would be a lot of work, so there would need to be a very good reason.